It can be tough to stick to a budget. But like losing weight, there are proven ways to set up – and stick to a plan.

 Same applies to your budget.
 Saved an extra $100 last month?
 Take your special half out fine dining or buy those shoes you’ve been eyeing off for months.

 Treat yourself.
 Embrace the pace of your own journey.

 Budget Tip 5: Find a buddy

-It’s much harder and more hassle to bail out on a gym session with a buddy than it is to turn up and just do it!
+It’s much harder and more hassle to bail out on an exercise session with a buddy than it is to turn up and just do it!

-Share your budget goals with someone else regularly.
+Share your budget goals with someone else regularly – your partner, your best mate, even your kids.
 You’re more likely to stay accountable when you have someone to clink glasses with to celebrate your wins.

 Budget Tip 6: Be kind to yourself